ichiro-its/musen/README.md

 ### Binary Packages

 - See [releases](https://github.com/ichiro-its/musen/releases) for the latest version of this package.
-- Alternatively, this package also available on [ICHIRO ITS Repository](https://repository.ichiro-its.org/) as a `ros-foxy-musen` package.
+- Alternatively, this package also available on [ICHIRO ITS Repository](https://repository.ichiro-its.org/) as `ros-foxy-musen` package.

 ### Build From Source